Saboter78/Anern_Evo_6.2_ESPHome/README.md

 What was changed:
 1. All sensors combined in one file.
 2. Corrected query and calculation of Power and Power Factor
-3. All registers (starting from 5002) are read one by one in other case it will not read values when charging.
+3. All registers are read one by one in other case it will not read values when charging.

 Known issues:
  1. Using text_sensor instead of regular sensor lead to hang of ESP immidiatly after start.
 Root case unknown.